-None of the subsidiaries had any debt securities outstanding at 30 June 2023 or at any time during the six months ended 30 June 2023.
+None of the subsidiaries had any debt securities outstanding at 30 June 2024 or at any time during the six months ended 30 June 2024.

 The Company has consolidated certain operating entities within the Group without any legal interests.
 Due to the implementation of the employee ownership schemes of the Group, the Company has set up structured entities, Trusts.
 In addition, WRM has set up a charitable foundation in Macau, Wynn Care Foundation, which is a structured entity of the Group.
-The particulars of the structured entities are as follows:
+Particulars of the structured entities are as follows:

-Structured Entities Principal Activities Trusts Administering and holding the Company's Shares acquired for the employee ownership schemes, which is set up for the benefits of eligible participants of the schemes Charitable foundation Conducting charitable activities for the benefit of Macau and the PRC
+Structured Entities Principal Activities Trusts Administering and holding the Company's Shares acquired for the employee ownership schemes, which are set up for the benefits of eligible participants of the schemes Charitable foundation Conducting charitable activities for the benefit of Macau and mainland China